Kevin Smith's unrealized projects: Clerks: Sell Out

 For several years following the cancellation of Clerks: The Animated Series, Smith announced plans to make an animated film.
 He revealed in a commentary on Episode 6 that it would go theatrical (with the hopes to win an Academy Award for Best Animated Feature), but later made plans to go direct-to-video.
 The basic plot involved Dante and Randal making a movie about their lives at the Quick Stop, a reference to the production of the original film.
 In an interview, Smith expanded on the delays surrounding the film.
 He stated that when Harvey and Bob Weinstein left Miramax, owned at the time by The Walt Disney Company, the split was not completely amicable.
 The rights to the Clerks television series were still owned by Disney, who as a result were reluctant to work with The Weinstein Company, throwing the future of Clerks: Sell Out into question.
 At the 2007 Cornell Q&A, Smith said due to the Miramax/Weinstein argument "you will see a Jay and Silent Bob cartoon before Clerks: Sell Out."

-Despite the fact that Sell Out might not get made, Smith's new script for the long-awaited Clerks III will follow the original plot from the animated film.
+Despite the fact that Sell Out might not get made, Smith's new script for Clerks III followed the original plot from the animated film.